 The more I think about, the more I think we have let our hospitality muscles weaken.
 I wonder if part of this is that we set our expectations too high.
 We think that unless we are Marta Stewart, serve gourmet meals, having the house perfectly clean and organized, we can’t have people over.
 So we don’t share meals with people, we don’t open our homes and the community suffers.
 I wonder though, if part of the problem is that we don’t recognize the important of community and we let our lives get consumed with busyness.
 That we don’t see how much more vital life is if we are sharing our meals, our time, our lives with other people, people who aren’t part of our immediate family.
 Not just seeing people at weekly meetings, but daily.
 I wonder if due to lack of exercise, our hearts have grown a bit weak.
 If this is the case, maybe we need to start small.
 Think of one act we could do each week.
 Do that for awhile and see if God has us take another step, until our hearts are as big as Jesus’ heart.

 Ironically, I am finding my interest in hospitality some what at odds with my minimalist leaning.
 On the one hand, I would love to live in a smaller place, have less furniture.
 Yet, if we are going to be hospitable, I need space to share.
 It would be good to have an extra bed that can be offered up.
 So along the path to a more minimalist life, I find our family deciding to add things in as well.
-The most recent decision was to give away the futon in our guest room (it’s a fine couch, but not so great to sleep on), and replace it with a comfortable bed that we can share with other.
+The most recent decision was to give away the futon in study (it’s a fine couch, but not so great to sleep on), and replace it with a comfortable bed so the room is a more welcoming and comfortable guest room.

 The topic of hospitality has historically been a very important practice in the church.
 Even in the mid-20th century, there were numerous books like Open Heart, Open Home

-by Katie Driver.
 I believe hospitality is very important.
-I know that Jesus seemed to think this was important.
+Jesus seemed to think this was important.
 In Matt 10 he told a parable with the following punchline:

 Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 “Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 When did we see you a stranger and invite you in, or needing clothes and clothe you?
 When did we see you sick or in prison and go to visit you?’
 “The King will reply, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.’